kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 100 miles out of Phoenix, Andrew stops at a Wendy’s to buy us burgers.
 He's been driving for about 2 hours.
 I am ravenous.
 I wolf my Son of Baconator down.

 Andrew is a Jehovah's Witness.
 He made it known at the start.
 He also made it known that we didn't have to talk about it.
-Aware of discomfort that comes with the door-to-door evangelism, he's simultaneously eager to talk about his faith, and restrained by his own social grace from doing so.
+Aware of discomfort that comes with the door-to-door evangelism, he's simultaneously eager to talk about his faith, and restrained by his own social graces from doing so.

 We stop and pick up two more people: an old rancher and a young hitchhiker.
-He extends the same dampened religious enthusiasm to them.
+He extends the same muted religious enthusiasm to them.

 He drops me off at Arizona State University, because I don't know another landmark in the city.
 He gives me 5 dollars.